iolalla/bq2dcm/README.md

-The objective of this project is to simplify the process to move data from DobleClick DataTransfer (aka BQ) to Storage and to DC Manager.
+The objective of this project is to simplify the process to move data from Data Transfer ( from Doubleclick DCM/DBM ) to BigQuery and then send data back ( audiences ) to Doubleclick DCM/DBM ( through PLUs )

 The project includes examples for a shell script and a go appengine app.